 Note. — The types of incidents which are of interest for safety-related studies include the incidents listed in Annex 13, Attachment C.

-Industry codes of practice.
-Guidance material developed by an industry body, for a particular sector of the aviation industry to comply with the requirements of the Fiji aviation legislation , other aviation safety requirements and the best practices deemed appropriate.

-Note. — Some States accept and reference industry codes of practice in the development of regulations to meet the requirements of Annex 19, and make available, for the industry codes of practice, their sources and how they may be obtained.

 Operational personnel.
 Personnel involved in aviation activities who are in a position to report safety information.

-Note. — Such personnel include, but are not limited to: flight crews; air traffic controllers; aeronautical station operators; maintenance technicians; personnel of aircraft design and manufacturing organizations; cabin crews; flight dispatchers, apron personnel and ground handling personnel.
+Note. — Such personnel include but are not limited to: flight crews; air traffic controllers; aeronautical station operators; maintenance technicians; personnel of aircraft design and manufacturing organizations; cabin crews; flight dispatchers, apron personnel and ground handling personnel.

+Organization responsible for the type design.
+The organization that holds the type certificate, or equivalent document, for an aircraft, remote pilot station, engine or propeller type, issued by a Contracting State.

 Safety.
 The state in which risks associated with aviation activities, related to, or in direct support of the operation of aircraft, are reduced and controlled to an acceptable level.

 Safety data.
-A defined set of facts or set of safety values collected from various aviation-related sources, which is used to maintain or improve safety.
+A defined set of facts or values collected , for reference, processing or analysis which could be used to maintain or improve safety.

-Note. — Such safety data is collected from proactive or reactive safety-related activities, including but not limited to:

-accident or incident investigations;

-safety reporting;

-continuing airworthiness reporting;

-operational performance monitoring;

-inspections, audits, surveys; or

-safety studies and reviews.

 Safety information.
-Safety data processed, organized or analysed in a given context so as to make it useful for safety management purposes.
+Safety data processed, organized or analysed in a given context to support safety management and the development of safety intelligence

 Safety management system (SMS).
 A systematic approach to managing safety, including the necessary organizational structures, accountability, responsibilities, policies and procedures.

+Safety objective.
+A statement of a desired safety outcome.

 Safety oversight.
 A function performed by a State to ensure that individuals and organizations performing an aviation activity comply with safety-related national laws and regulations.

 Safety performance.
-A State or a service provider’s safety achievement as defined by its safety performance targets and safety performance indicators.

-Safety performance indicator.
-A data-based parameter used for monitoring and assessing safety performance.
+A State or a service provider’s measurable effect on safety achievement Safety performance indicator.
+A data-based parameter used for monitoring and assessing metric used to measure and monitor a State or a service provider’s safety performance, including the progress towards achieving a safety objective.

 Safety performance target.
-The State or service provider’s planned or intended target for a safety performance indicator over a given period that aligns with the safety objectives.
+The State or service provider’s planned or intended target for a safety performance indicator over a given period

 Safety risk.
 The predicted probability and severity of the consequences or outcomes of a hazard.